-FG, as a community-based organization, values the relationships build with business partners and local communities.
+FG, values the relationships build with business partners and local communities.
 Meaningful Stakeholder Engagement is the basis for building strong, constructive, and responsive relationships that are essential for the successful management of a project's environmental and social issues.

 This is achieved by the establishment and implementation of a corporate Stakeholder Engagement Framework (SEF) defining the established and implemented process between FG and stakeholders during the whole life-cycle of the project.